-Latest revision date: 29 November 2013.
-First Publication Date: 11 May 2005
+Latest revision date: 4th December 2023 First Publication Date: 11 May 2005

 Springhill Cohousing has been designed to foster a sense of community whilst retaining individuals' needs for privacy.
 All 34 homes have their own kitchens and private living spaces and an equal share in the 3 storey Common House; there is also one workplace studio.
 For more information about the community see the home page or look at the photos.

-Houses for sale
+Houses for sale and to rent

-None for sale at present.
+None for sale or to rent at present.

 Any tenants will need to sign a tenancy agreement including the principles of cohousing and will need to come for an informal evening meal in the common house on a Wednesday, Thursday or Friday before signing that agreement.